Applied Molecular Transport (AMTI) Scheduled to Post Earnings on Monday

-Applied Molecular Transport (NASDAQ:AMTI – Get Free Report) is scheduled to be releasing its earnings data on Monday, November 6th.
+Applied Molecular Transport (NASDAQ:AMTI – Get Free Report) is set to release its earnings data on Monday, November 6th.

-Applied Molecular Transport (NASDAQ:AMTI – Get Free Report) last released its quarterly earnings results on Monday, August 14th.
-The company reported ($0.44) earnings per share for the quarter, missing analysts’ consensus estimates of $0.77 by ($1.21).
+Applied Molecular Transport (NASDAQ:AMTI – Get Free Report) last posted its earnings results on Monday, August 14th.
+The company reported ($0.44) EPS for the quarter, missing analysts’ consensus estimates of $0.77 by ($1.21).
 On average, analysts expect Applied Molecular Transport to post $-1 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

 Applied Molecular Transport Company Profile